NanKeRen2020/UVR5_Linux/README.md

 ## About

-This project transfrom UVR 5.4[1] from windows to linux ubuntu 1604 platforms, maybe reimplement it in C/C++.
+This project transfrom UVR 5.4[1] from windows to linux ubuntu 1604 platforms, maybe reimplement it in C/C++

+in future.

 ## Installation & Run